 - Demonstration of corporate responsibility and meeting supply chain requirements.

 Prior to the launch of this standard, it was stated by Kathy Seabrook, member of the U.S. Delegation to PC 283/ISO 45001 and Vice chair of the U.S. ISO 45001 Technical Advisory Group (TAG), that, "ISO 45001 will level the playing field for worker safety and health in organizations and their supply chains around the world.
 It will also create opportunities for organizations to create value, integrating safety, health, quality, environmental and asset (maintenance) management using a consistent risk-based approach.”

-How ISO 45002 Will Relate to Safety Sign Systems
+ISO 45002 Relates to Safety Sign Systems

 As your company looks to implement processes to continually improve workplace safety in line with ISO 45001 OH&S management system objectives, the ability to accurately communicate residual risks to workers, subcontractors and guests becomes critically important.
 Safety sign systems, as outlined in ISO/TS 20559, are an important part of that.
 When hazards can’t be eliminated from an area or designed out of a process, intelligently designed facility safety sign systems are a means to communicate residual risk and reinforce procedures, safety training and the use of PPE.

 The primary objective of safety signing systems is to support the provisions of a safe and healthy workplace or public area.
 Systems should be in place to alert to: